Thelymitra improcera

-Thelymitra improcera, commonly called the coastal sun orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra improcera, commonly called coastal sun orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single erect, fleshy leaf and up to eight relatively small pale to bright blue flowers on a short flowering stem.
 The lobe on top of the anther is unusually short and lobed.

 Description

 Thelymitra sparsa is a tuberous, perennial herb with a single erect, fleshy, channelled, linear to lance-shaped leaf 100-200 mm long and 8-10 mm wide.
 Up to eight pale to bright blue flowers 20-25 mm wide are arranged on a flowering stem 150-250 mm tall.
 The sepals and petals are 12-15 mm long and 5-8 mm wide, with the labellum (the lowest petal) narrower.
 The column is white or bluish with a yellow tip, 5-6 mm long and about 2.5 mm wide.
 The lobe on the top of the anther is short with a yellow tip and small glands on the back.
 The side lobes have a long, mop-like tufts of white hairs.
 Flowering occurs from October to December but the flowers are self-pollinated and open only slowly on hot days.